ndomx/Smartplug/README.md

 * Rectifier diode
 * Resistors
 * AK300 connectors
+* ACS712 current sensor

 ## PCB fabrication
 I have included all the gerber files required by [JLC PCB](www.jlcpcb.com) to fabricate the actual PCB in the PCB folder, under the name `smart-plug.zip`.
+When required, just upload the zip file.

+> **Update**: added the new, smaller version with SMD components and current sensor under the name `smart-plug-v2.zip`

 ## Next steps
-* Add current sensor.
+- [x] Add current sensor.
-* Use SMD components and make PCB smaller.
+- [x] Use SMD components.
-* Add API to improve communication.
+- [ ] Add API to improve communication.
-* Add local broker using a Raspberry Pi.
+- [ ] Add local broker using a Raspberry Pi.
-* Add 3D model for a box.